 ● What do I need to do to prepare?

 Please see all the associated video and document links throughout the web site regarding: Tailwheel techniques, Rotax engine operations, and Glass panel interpretation & function

 If a student pilot....

 Please complete the a self-study or lecture ground school course – I have recommendations listed to meet one's various learning styles within the web site.

 Please take the written exam at your nearest computer testing center – with your goal for a grade of 90% or better.

 ● Where do I stay?

 We have found...
 A good nights rest (and a good meal) is critical to receiving and retaining the most our training has to offer.

-Therefore, we strongly suggest - you do not use the cheapest or closest hotels to our base - which are often next to chain truck stop restaurants.
+Therefore, we strongly suggest - you do not use the cheapest, or closest hotels to our base - which are often next to chain truck stop restaurants.
 Historically, the reviews back from clients have been very poor, along with their missed training days - due to a poor (noisy) night sleep OR food poisoning.

 Please print our attached recommendation for your visit "Hotels, Food, and Entertainment"